ck37/ck37r/README.md

 ### CV.SuperLearner AUC table

-This will return an AUC table for all learners, plus the SuperLearner.
+This will return an AUC table for all learners, plus DiscreteSL and the SuperLearner.

 ``` r
 library(SuperLearner)